Self-Nominate or Recommend a Candidate

-Our Nominating Committee is seeking candidates to serve on the CFA Institute Board of Governors.
+Annually, our Nominating Committee actively seeks candidates to serve on the CFA Institute Board of Governors.

 Member of CFA Society New York